fawziah22/network-reconnaissance-nmap/analysis/README.md

 The scan results demonstrate that the target system exposes multiple network services, including administrative protocols, database services, and web applications.

-Reducing the number of publicly exposed services and implementing stronger access controls would significantly improve the system’s **overall security posture and attack surface reduction**.
+Reducing the number of publicly exposed services and implementing stronger access controls would significantly improve the system's security posture.